-- Ephraim Pörtner, Critical Scientists Switzerland, Affiliated Researcher, Political Geography, University of Zurich, Switzerland - Irina Castro, University of Coimbra, Portugal Panel:
+- Ephraim Pörtner (TBC), Critical Scientists Switzerland, associated researcher in Political Geography at the Institute of Social Anthropology at the University of Bern - Irina Castro, University of Coimbra, Portugal Panel:

-- Academician Emeritus Prof. George Chrousos, Professor of Pediatrics and Endocrinology and former chairman of the Department of Pediatrics at Athens University - Dr. Petros Varelidis, General Secretary of Ministry of the Environment - Dr. Angelika Hilbeck, Agroecologist, retired from Institute of Integrative Biology, Swiss Federal Institute of Technology, Zurich, Switzerland - Dr. Andrea Beste, Agricultural scientist, graduate geographer and soil expert - Prof. John Ioannidis, Professor of Medicine, Stanford University, USA - David Gee, Centre for Pollution Research and Policy, Brunel University, London - Dr. Aude Lapprand, Physical chemist, Sciences Citoyennes, France - Dr. Edward Henry, National Ecologist with USDA-Natural Resources Conservation Service, USA Including discussion 12:45 - 13:00 Closing • Prof. Polyxeni Nicolopoulou-Stamati Round Table, Brussels Autum 2025 A report will be written with the conclusions and recommendations from the conference about improving the relationship between science and policy.
-This report will be presented by ENSSER to the EU policy makers, administrators and their scientific advisors in a round table to be held in the European Parliament in Brussels in autumn 2025 to open a discussion about report.
-The discussion will focus on how scientific and policy considerations interact in policy-making, and how to improve the relationship between science and policy in decision-making.
+- Emeritus Prof. George Chrousos, Professor of Pediatrics and Endocrinology and former chairman of the Department of Pediatrics at Athens University - Dr. Petros Varelidis, General Secretary of Ministry of the Environment (TBC) - Dr. Angelika Hilbeck, Agroecologist, retired from Institute of Integrative Biology, Swiss Federal Institute of Technology, Zurich, Switzerland - Dr. Andrea Beste, Agricultural scientist, graduate geographer and soil expert - Prof. John Ioannidis, Professor of Medicine, Stanford University, USA - David Gee, Centre for Pollution Research and Policy, Brunel University, London - Dr. Aude Lapprand, Physical chemist, Sciences Citoyennes, France Including discussion 12:45 - 13:00 Closing • Prof. Polyxeni Nicolopoulou-Stamati 13:00 Optional Lunch Workshop, Brussels Date to be determined On site only A report will be written with the conclusions and recommendations from the conference about improving the relationship between science and policy.
+This report will be presented by ENSSER to EU politicians, administrators and their scientific advisors in a workshop to be held in Brussels some time after the conference.
+One or more of them will be asked to comment on the report.
+This will be followed by a discussion of the report, with some of the speakers of the conference.
+The workshop will last one afternoon.